 Trouble with memory can take the form of retrograde amnesia (recalling details from the past) or anterograde amnesia (acquiring recent information).
 Confabulation occurs when individuals attempt to fill in missing memories with fabricated or “borrowed” experiences, believing them to be genuine.

-Individuals can become easily frustrated, agitated, or aggressive.
+Individuals with this condition are often easily frustrated, agitated, or aggressive.
 At other times they may appear to be dazed or in a trance-like state.
 Walking, grasping objects, eating, drinking, or grooming becomes extremely difficult.

 It is important to remember that not every alcoholic exhibits all the recognized signs or symptoms of thiamine deficiency.
 The disease is just as damaging even if only one or two symptoms materialize.

-Treatment with thiamine supplements, adequate nutrition, hydration, and abstinence from alcohol clear up most signs of the deficiency if caught early.
+Treatment consists of thiamine supplements, adequate nutrition, hydration, and abstinence from alcohol.Most signs of the deficiency go away if caught early.
 Return of memory and cognitive function is at best irregular, and at worst absent altogether.
-Nearly 25 percent of alcoholics suffer permanent brain damage and require assistance with basic daily living (custodial care) due to lack of treatment.
+Some alcoholics suffer permanent brain damage and require assistance with basic daily living (custodial care) due to lack of treatment.

 Rehab at The Canyon